yoooooola/GraphPartitioning-GA/README.md

 > ## a.
 Justification of why you have chosen your topic.
 > Graph partioning is a one of the NP-hard combinatorial optimization problems.
 We can find many papers applying genetic algorithm to the graph partiioning problem.
-> Among those papers, I decided to apply the method from the journal paper "Performance of a Genetic Algorithm for the Graph Partitioning Problem (2003)" written by K. Kohmoto et al. The method suggested in the paper can be applied to our term project with two reasons below.
+> Among those papers, I decided to apply the method from the journal paper "Genetic Algorithm and Graph Partitioning" written by Thang Nguyen Bui and Byung Ro Moon.
+The method suggested in the paper can be applied to our term project with two reasons below.
 >
 > 1. The paper provides the description of the genetic algorithm and essential functions (mutation operator, crossover operator and else) for the graph partitioning.
 >